Design, Engineering & Excitement!

 This use of the LS platform for the Falcon and Mustang would have been an efficient use for economy of scale.

 The first strip below provides a comparison of the old vehicles, we have ’57 T-Bird, ’63 Falcons and the ’66 Mustang… looks like a Shelby with some mods?
 Well, it’s a classic Mustang face with a few embellishments.
 The second strip compares the 2002 Bird, short and longer Falcon mock-ups, and Mustang mock-up.

 There’s another reason they wouldn’t make this more elegant-looking, stylish Falcon, though.

-Modern cars are priced in the ionosphere, yet they often give you only crap for your money, especially if you aren’t shelling out the big bucks.
+Modern cars are priced in the ionosphere, yet they often give you only crap for your money, especially if you aren’t shelling out the really big bucks.
 It’s yet another slap in the face.
-It’s incomprehensible to me how a car can be priced at an average annual salary after taxes, just for a “family sedan,” never mind insurance, gas, oil and maintenance, cleaning, parking, tickets…
+It’s incomprehensible, how a car can be priced at an average annual salary after taxes, just for a “family sedan,” never mind insurance, gas, oil and maintenance, cleaning, parking, tickets…

 You know, people might like to have a luxurious-looking car even when they spend less.
 It’s still a lot of money, even for an economy car, why shouldn’t they get something that looks decent?
 It doesn’t cost any more to provide luxurious styling cues, but they want to rub people’s noses in it if they only pay for an “economy car.”
 Another industry trick, of course.

 Chrysler started a design revolution with its 1957 cars that were “longer, lower, wider,” as seen in the video above.
 The streamlined, sophisticated cars were a complete, refreshing modernization from “bowler hat” styling.
 But they didn’t know where to go from there, and simply kept doing variations on the same theme.
 It took GM to step forth with that idea to simply lower the headlights in the grille, and push the wheels outward, closer to the sides of the car.